-- Follow enables Viewport Follow cursor mode.
+Follow enables Viewport Follow cursor mode.

-- Center enables Viewport Center mode.
+Center enables Viewport Center mode.

-- Manual disables Viewport movement.
+Manual disables Viewport movement.

 Side Boundary (Follow mode) Controls side movement of the viewport.
 The viewport moves when the cursor is the specified number of characters from the side boundary.
 Options are 1 to 10 characters.
+The default is 1 character.

 Side Jump (Follow mode) Specifies the number of characters the viewport moves in a horizontal direction.
 Options are 1 to 10 characters.
+The default is 10 characters.

 Vertical Boundary (Follow mode) Moves the viewport when the cursor is the specified number of characters from the vertical viewport boundary.
 Options are 1 to 10 characters.
+The default is 2 characters.

 Vertical Jump (Follow mode) The JANUS device uses this parameter to control vertical movement of the viewport.
 Options are 1 to 10 characters.
+The default is 8 characters.

 VT and ANSI Configuration Parameters